dennylslee/rock-paper-scissors-DeepRL/Readme.md

 # Future Works

-Will need to rethink a more appropropriate LSTM based solution to improve the win rate performance.
+We will need to rethink a more appropropriate LSTM-based solution to improve the win rate performance.

-We need to further understand the inner working of Q values in the target model section of the system.
-There is no easy way to illustrate its inner working to show the adaptability yet.

 # Reference